Caregivers

 In Canada’s economy and society, caregivers play an important role due to its low birth rate and aging population, thus Canada grants immigration applications and provides work permits to numerous caregivers.

-- Language proficiency in English or French test with result showing 5 on Canadian Language Benchmark is needed.
+• Language proficiency in English or French test with result showing a minimum of level 4 or 5 on the Canadian Language Benchmark (CLB) depending on the specific track.

 Qualifying Work Experience

-- Candidate must demonstrate their work matches the NOC job description.
+• Candidate must demonstrate their work experience matches the official NOC job description and lead statements.

 Admissibility

 IRCC takes care of the admissibility checks to ensure that immigrants are healthy and safe and are free of any risk to the health and safety of Canadians.
-Thus as per their background, each immigrant has to submit a different document, it may be:
+Thus, as per their background, each immigrant has to submit a different document, it may be: Biometrics, Medical Exam, or a Police Clearance Certificate.

 Are you a caregiver aspiring to immigrate to Canada?
 Our Regulated Canadian Immigration Consultants (RCICs) are here to guide you through every step of the immigration process.
 Don’t hesitate to reach out to our experts today for any immigration inquiries you may have.
 Your journey to Canada starts now!